Alexander-Nestor-Bergmann/wrapped-ml/README.md

 # Welcome to wrapped-ml

-wrapped-ml is a machine-learning library that wraps Keras, Scikit-learn and XGBoost into a common framework.
+wrapped-ml is a machine learning library that wraps Keras, Scikit-learn and XGBoost into a common framework.

 N.B. this package is in development elsewhere and updates